Rethinking the Trust Region in LLM Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL) is a foundational paradigm for fine-tuning Large Language Models (LLMs), enabling alignment with human preferences \citep{ouyang2022training, rafailov2023direct} and complex reasoning tasks \citep{guo2025deepseekr1, qi2025optimizing}.
+In practice, LLM RL is often off-policy: an inference engine samples rollouts, while a trainer engine computes gradients.
+Even when the two engines use the same model parameters, \emph{training-inference mismatch}~\citep{yao2025offpolicy, qi2025defeating, zheng2025stabilizing} can make their token distributions differ.
+Practical systems also use collected rollouts for several minibatch updates to improve throughput~\citep{liu2025deepseek}.
+These choices make it essential to control how far each update moves the trained policy from the policy that generated the data. \looseness=-1

 Proximal Policy Optimization (PPO\footnote{We denote PPO by its ratio-clipping loss, regardless of advantage estimation.
-Under this definition, GRPO is a PPO variant.}) \citep{schulman2017proximal} has established itself as the de facto standard in this domain, favored for its simplicity and empirical scalability.
-Central to PPO is a heuristic clipping mechanism designed to prevent destructive policy updates.
-By constraining the probability ratio between new and old policies, the algorithm aims to confine learning to a \textit{trust region} where monotonic improvement is theoretically guaranteed \citep{schulman2015trust}.
+Under this definition, GRPO is a PPO variant.}) \citep{schulman2017proximal} is the dominant algorithm in this setting because it is simple and scalable.
+Its main safeguard is ratio clipping.
+If the probability ratio between the new policy and the behavior policy becomes too large or too small on a sampled token, PPO clips the objective.
+This rule is meant to keep updates inside a \emph{trust region}, where monotonic improvement is theoretically guaranteed \citep{schulman2015trust}.

 Despite its widespread adoption, we argue that PPO’s core mechanism, ratio clipping, is structurally ill-suited for the expansive, long-tailed vocabularies inherent to LLMs.
-Unlike Trust Region Policy Optimization (TRPO) \citep{schulman2015trust}, which constrains the KL or Total Variation (TV) divergence of the policy distribution, PPO constrains updates based on the probability ratio of the sampled token.
-As we demonstrate later, this approach functions as a noisy, single-sample Monte Carlo estimate of the true policy divergence.
-While this approximation suffices for classical RL environments with limited action spaces, it fails in the LLM regime due to the ratio's hypersensitivity to the probability magnitude.
-For example, increasing a rare token’s probability from $10^{-5}$ to $10^{-3}$ generates a massive ratio of $100$ that triggers clipping, even though the actual divergence is negligible.
-Conversely, small ratio changes on high-probability tokens can make catastrophic shifts in probability mass (e.g., a drop from $0.99$ to $0.8$), yet it often remains unpenalized by the clipping mechanism.
+Although motivated by Trust Region Policy Optimization (TRPO) \citep{schulman2015trust}, which constrains KL or Total Variation (TV) divergence of policy distributions, PPO instead clips the probability ratio of the sampled token.
+This ratio is only a noisy, single-sample estimate of the true policy divergence.
+While this approximation may suffice for classical RL environments with limited action spaces, it fails in the LLM regime because the ratio depends strongly on the original token probability.
+For example, increasing a rare token's probability from $10^{-5}$ to $10^{-3}$ gives a ratio of $100$ and triggers clipping, although the moved probability mass is small.
+Conversely, decreasing a high-probability token from $0.99$ to $0.8$ moves much more mass, yet the ratio may remain inside a typical clipping range.